Meet the experts

 I also used to work in a number of museums and zoos so I have a pretty good all-round background in biology.
 In addition to Ask A Biologist, I write about dinosaurs on my blog.

 My recent research is also quite broad, ranging from identifying problems with methods used when measuring bones, to the importance (and difficulties) of looking after old labels on fossils.

 I also run the blog Zygoma where I touch on issues in science and I have a mystery object on alternate Fridays, which is usually something biological from the Museum.

 Professionally, I am a computer programmer; I work on dinosaurs in my spare time.
 I got my Ph.D from the University of Portsmouth in 2009, and am now an associate researcher at UCL.
 I work almost exclusively on the sauropods: the biggest, most beautiful and most exciting of all the dinosaurs.
 Being huge has its own problems, and they are fascinating ones (e.g. how can you carry all that weight, eat enough food to keep going, and deal with the metabolic demands?)
 Studying their fossils also has its problems: just getting huge bones on and off the shelves can be challenge enough, and very large animals tend to leave very incomplete remains -- in fact I and my colleague Darren Naish named the new sauropod Xenoposeidon in 2007 based on half of a single vertebra!

 I'm a professional ecologist and the Biodiversity Officer with an outer London borough.
-As such, I provide advice to the council and the public about wildlife matters and legislation, as well as providing comments on developments.
+As such, I provide advice to the council and the public about wildlife matters and legislation, as well as providing comments on planning developments.

-Part of my duties include undertaking practical habitat management, which includes felling and hedeglaying, as well as other traditional management skills and crafts.
-During the summer months, I spend a lot of time out surveying our sites for flora and fauna and delivering guided walks for members of the public.
+Part of my duties include undertaking practical habitat management, which includes tree felling and hedgelaying, as well as other traditional management skills and crafts.
+During the summer months, I spend a lot of time out surveying our sites for flora and fauna and delivering guided walks, events and workshops for members of the public.